 The story of three Syrian women, each living in a different time and place, separated by the very thing that unites them – fear itself and trauma itself.

-The Film narrates the story of three women in three different cities.
+The film narrates the story of three women in three different cities.
 They have given up on life.
 One lives in Damascus.
-She has stopped speaking to others entirely, seeking refuge in silence since the death of her son in the war.
-The other has left Damascus as a result of the war there, hiding herself in a small village in northern Sweden, confining herself to a bed she never leaves.
-The third ended up in Vienna and faces an unknown future, like the ghost of a poet who left Austria during the Second World War.
+She has stopped speaking to others entirely, isolating herself in her flat.
+The other has left Damascus as a result of the war and went to Sweden, where she imprisons herself in her paintings, hoping through them to rid herself of the torments of the past.
+The third ended up in Vienna and faces an unknown future, like the ghost of a woman who fled Austria after the Second World War.

 It is a discussion between a woman stuck in Damascus, a second stuck in exile, and a third who has recently left.
 It is a conversation between the interior and exterior – an impossible conversation.

 Sara Fattahi, born in Damascus in 1983, studied Law at Damascus University and graduated at the Fine Art Institute in Damascus.
 Storyboard artist & animator for several channels such as Al Jazeera Kids and SpaceToon, as well as art director of soap-operas from 2003 to 2008.
 Since 2010, independent filmmaker and producer.
 Since 2014 collaborations in research and writing for independent short films.

 First short documentary 27 METERS in 2013.
 Fattahi’s first feature length documentary COMA was produced in 2015 and was granted the Regard Neuf Award for the Best First Feature Film at Visions du Réel 2015, the FIPRESCI Award at the Viennale 2015, and has been screened at numerous festivals such as MoMA’s Doc fortnight 2016, Berlinale’s Critics’ Week 2016, São Paulo 2016.